b-the-bee/Bootcamp-Notes-SB/README.md

 This is a **readme** for my notes, you will probably **read** more than just **me**.

-These notes were created in and for the note taking software [Obsidian][https://obsidian.md/], if you wish to read them easier I highly recommend using it.
+These notes were created in and for the note taking software [Obsidian][https://obsidian.md/] (where this readme is formatted appropriately), if you wish to read them easier I highly recommend using it.

 The overview of the whole course can be seen here [[Course Master Doc]].